The National Christian Missionary Convention,

 Washington and Norfolk District of Churches of Christ (Disciples of Christ), East of Tarr River

 The merger was finalized in 1960 and called upon the ministries of the whole church to serve the whole church.
-Three former NCMC staff persons became staff of UCMS.
-They held positions in evangelism, Christian education and Christian Women’s Fellowship.
-Concern was expressed that “Jim Crowism” of the former NCMC
+Three former National Christian Missionary Convention (NCMC) staff persons became staff of the United Christian Missionary Society (UCMS).
+They held positions in evangelism, Christian education, and Christian Women’s Fellowship.
+Concern was expressed that “Jim Crowism” of the former NCMC.

 After eight years as the National Field Worker, R.H.
 Peoples resigned in 1943 with a challenge to the NCMC which he later articulated as the president of NCMC in 1955 as “Proposed Plans for Merging the National Christian Missionary Convention with the International Convention of Disciples of Christ and the United Christian Missionary Society.”
 The basic concept developed was the merging of the services and work of the NCMC with the International Convention and the UCMS.